 A single parent, Jeff has “read to Emily since she was born... such magical times.”
 He has cheered for Emily at volleyball games, Girl Scouts events, and equestrian, gymnastics, swimming and dance events.
-Jeff has volunteered at Emily’s school for years on the PTA and district PTA Council’s executive boards.
-(He was recently awarded a Texas PTA Honorary Life Membership from the PTA Council.)
-Now he is the PTA president at Emily’s school.
-She is understandably proud that he’s the first dad in that role!
+Jeff has volunteered at Emily’s school on the PTA and district PTA Council’s executive boards.
+(He was awarded a Texas PTA Honorary Life Membership from the PTA Council.)
+He was the PTA president at Emily’s school.
+She is understandably proud that he was the first dad in that role!

 Jynelle La Pointe is a fun, voracious reader and nature lover.
 With B.A. and B.S. degrees, she has taught Outdoor Environmental Education and Science to grades K-12.
 She’s also Director of the New Renaissance Center, a creative arts nonprofit organization.
 Jynelle plays several musical instruments and jams in ethnic music.
 She has also taught computers.

 Jynelle’s artistry is visible in her woodworking, architect jobs, and comic-book making.
 (Did you know?
 Schools are incorporating graphic novels—“long comic books”—as part of their curriculum.)
 Jynelle may lead an optional teen session on “How to Write Stories for Artists to Illustrate.”
 Expect some surprises!